-Admission is by donation of cash and food each year, which is awesome!
+Admission is by cash donation, which is awesome!
 This means it’s both affordable and benefits a good cause!
-Donations received go to the Share Society Food Bank.
 What’s more?
 It’s a first-rate haunted house!

 About Anmore Manor

 Anmore Manor has been operating for the past eight years and as many as 350 or more people go through it each night.
 A couple of years ago they raised $2500 and 694 pounds of food for charity!
 In 2020 they collected $3600 and 776 pounds!

 The creators of Anmore Manor (who are also the owners and residents of the house) might look like regular ordinary people at other times of the year.
 Deep down inside, however, they are serious haunted house fanatics!
 When you see their place you’ll agree!